“They will be called Oaks of Righteousness,

 May my life display even a tiny portion of his splendor!

 God points out to us in Isaiah 61 what it means to be an Oak of Righteousness.
-As I read this, it relates directly to our culture today.
+As I read the beginning of this chapter, it relates directly to our culture today.

 Today, God’s Oaks of Righteousness are leading the way in their own spheres of influence in helping to reverse the tide of moral decay of our culture.
 They are working to strengthen our families and are sharing the love and truth of God to the people around them.
 They are so dedicated to God’s work that they refuse to get distracted by the mess and confusion of the world around us.